Table of Contents

 The risk can be determined both for the time of the hospital stay and for the post-stationary mortality rate.
 The risk of dying in the hospital, for example, with a score of fewer than 108 points, is less than 1 %.
 With a score of over 140 points, however, the risk is already at 3 %.

 Acute coronary syndrome as occlusion of a coronary artery

 A plaque caused by manifested atherosclerosis in the coronary arteries ruptures and sets free plaque components.
 As a result, thrombocyte aggregation is activated in the blood vessels.

 The repeated embolization can lead to the symptoms of unstable angina pectoris or the Non-ST segment elevation myocardial infarction.
 A thrombus causing a complete occlusion of a coronary artery results in an ST-segment elevation myocardial infarction.

 There is often a sudden, severe pain, which typically radiates into the left shoulder and left arm.
 (Caution: Radiation to the right side of the body is also possible!)
 It often occurs without previous exertion, improves only slightly, or not at all, by administration of nitroglycerin or rest and lasts longer than 15 minutes.

 The pain can be described as an unbearable, cramp-like tightness in the chest.
-In addition, dyspnea and fear of death as well as accompanying weakness, nausea and sweating are typical.
-Radiation into the upper abdomen, pine or neck can also occur.
+In addition, dyspnea and fear of death as well as accompanying weakness, nausea, and sweating are typical.
+Radiation into the upper abdomen, spine or neck can also occur.
 A drop in blood pressure and tachycardia, accompanied by cold sweating, can be signs of a beginning cardiogenic shock.
 Infarcts often occur during the early hours of the morning.

 Diagnostics of Acute Coronary Syndrome